 By Emily Gray

 Created by world-famous wine taster and writer, Matthew Jukes and Jack Hollihan, Jukes Cordialities, is a healthy, alcohol-free drink handmade in London, that blends apple cider vinegar with fruits, vegetables, spices and herbs and pairs brilliantly with food, all you have to do is add water.
-This summer, designer Matthew Williamson has created a new box for their 'Rosé' Jukes 8 - with flavours of melon, pomegranate, pear, rhubarb and apple, it's a little taste of Provence.
+Last summer, designer Matthew Williamson created a new box for their 'Rosé' Jukes 8 - with flavours of melon, pomegranate, pear, rhubarb and apple, it's a little taste of Provence.

 Sea Arch Drinks' Sea & T

 You’ve had the G&T but what about the Sea & T?
 Yep inspired by the classic, the Sea & T is a ready to drink non-alcoholic cocktail made with the award-winning Sea Arch Coastal Juniper blend which has warmth from coriander and cardamom, bittersweet citrus notes from blood orange and grapefruit and a real Devonish character thanks to the dry seaside herbs of sea kelp and samphire.
 You can also try the Rose Sea & T, which mixes the Sea Arch Coastal Juniper with a rose and raspberry infused tonic.